-Worship - With all the noise, busyness, stresses and demands that we all face, it is a blessing to have this daily time when we can refocus on who God is, who we are and why we are on this earth.
+Worship - This is a daily time when we can refocus on who God is, who we are and why we are on this earth.

-Community building - Harding University is like a very large family.
-In chapel, we have the ability to create new relationships and strengthen the student body as we worship and fellowship together.
+Community building - In chapel, we have the ability to create new relationships and strengthen the student body as we worship and fellowship together.

 Affirming the Harding identity - Chapel is one of the ways that we demonstrate to both the world and ourselves that faith in God remains at the center of all we do.